frSociete/diskEraserFr/README.md

 # Disk Eraser - Secure Disk Wiping and Formatting Tool

-**Disk Eraser** is a powerful tool for securely erasing data from hard drives or USB keys, while also providing the option to format the disk with a chosen file system (EXT4, NTFS, or VFAT).
-It can erase multiple disks in parallel, while ensuring that each disk is wiped thoroughly with random data, making it impossible to recover the erased data.
+**Disk Eraser** is a tool for securely erasing data from hard drives or USB keys, while also providing the option to format the disk with a chosen file system (EXT4, NTFS, or VFAT).
+It can erase multiple disks in parallel, ensuring thorough data wiping with multiple overwrite passes.

 The tool operates with pre-selected confirmation and formatting options, requiring no further interaction from the user once the erasure process begins.

 The project is designed to run inside a Docker container, as a bootable ISO, directly as Python code, or as a Linux command stored in `/usr/local/bin` under the name `diskeraser`.

 ---

 ## Features

 - **List Available Disks**: Displays all detected disks for easy selection and allows the user to erase one or more disks.
-- **Secure Erase**: Uses multiple passes of random data to overwrite existing data and a final zero pass to ensure data cannot be recovered.
+- **Secure Erase**: Uses multiple passes of random data followed by a final zero pass to prevent data recovery.
-- **Parallel Erasure**: Allows simultaneous erasure of multiple disks with multi-threading.
+- **Parallel Erasure**: Uses multi-threading to erase multiple disks simultaneously, optimizing performance.
 - **Automatic Partitioning**: Configures the disk with a single partition after erasure.
-- **Flexible Formatting**: Format the disk with NTFS, EXT4, or VFAT file systems.
+- **Flexible Formatting**: Supports NTFS, EXT4, or VFAT file systems.
-- **Non-Interactive Mode**: All confirmation prompts and filesystem format options are selected before the process starts, and no user interaction is required during the erasure.
+- **Non-Interactive Mode**: Erasure and formatting options are pre-selected, eliminating the need for user input during execution.
-- **Docker Support**: Can be securely run in a containerized environment.
+- **Docker Support**: Runs securely in a containerized environment.
 - **Bootable ISO**: Can be converted into a bootable ISO for standalone operation.
 - **Command Line Utility**: Can be installed as a Linux command (`diskeraser`) for ease of use.
+- **Configurable Erase Passes**: Users can specify the number of overwrite passes (default is 6).
+- **Error Handling and Logging**: Logs errors, including permission issues and failed disk operations.
+- **Automatic Disk Verification**: Confirms the integrity of the disk after the erasure process.
+- **Root Privilege Check**: Ensures the tool runs with proper administrative permissions to prevent incomplete operations.

 ---

 ## Prerequisites

-- Docker installed on your system (for running in a container).
-- Root privileges (required for disk access).
+- **Root privileges** (required for disk access).
+- **Docker** (if running inside a container).
+- **GCC Compiler** (if compiling the C version).
-- Basic understanding of disk management and caution, as the tool will permanently erase data.
+- **Basic disk management knowledge**, as the tool **permanently erases data**.

 ---

 ## Installation and Usage

-### Using direct python3 code
+### Using Direct Python Code

-1. **Download repo**:
+1. **Download the repository**:

 ```bash
 git clone https://github.com/Bolo101/diskEraser.git
 ```
 2. **Execute code**:

 ```bash
 cd diskEraser/code/python
 sudo python3 main.py